philipturner/ue5-nanite-macos/README.md

 (5) Engine/Source/Runtime/Apple/MetalRHI/Private/MetalStateCache.cpp
 ```

 During the crash, the current `GraphicsPSO` does not match anything set at (path 4, circa line 258).
 I don't know whether it's because `UE_LOG` always fails to flush before the crash, or the graphics pipeline was modified at a different call site.
-I could not force `UE_LOG` to flush, and they only way I could reliaby print information before the crash was in the crash message itself (`ensureMsgf`).
+I could not force `UE_LOG` to flush, and they only way I could reliably extract information before the crash was in the crash message itself (`ensureMsgf`).

 ## Attribution